-The Dewey Decimal System is used to organize the library books, reference materials, audiovisuals, and additional resources.
+There are multiple resources available for use in the HRC.
 Students can locate resources using Destiny's online catalog or by asking the HRC staff.
 The catalog provides information as to what resources are available for use in the HRC or for check out.

 EBSCO and CINAHL are academic research databases available for use on campus, in the HRC, and off campus using the provided login information.
 These academic research databases are a great resource to help you conduct scholarly research.
 We encourage you to ask for any assistance with these databases in the HRC.
 We are happy to help!

-To access research databases off campus go to: http://search.ebscohost.com and login using francistuttlehrc and password: 21#purpleduck
+To access research databases off campus go to: http://search.ebscohost.com and login using francistuttlehrc and password: 22#purpleduck